Lily Story and Origins

 - Orange (tiger) lilies symbolize confidence, pride, and wealth.

-- Yellow lilies symbolizes thankfulness and desire for enjoyment.
+- Yellow lilies symbolize thankfulness and desire for enjoyment.

 Lily Cultural Significance